 3See Religious Technology Center v.
 Netcom On-Line Communication Services, Inc., 907 F. Supp.
 1361 (N.D.
 Cal.
 1995) (analyzing MAI's impact on Internet communications); see generally supra § 4.03.
 Congress was plainly aware of the MAI case and its potential application to Internet liability, as evidenced by the fact that the very next sections (sections 301 and 302) of the Digital Millennium Copyright Act following the Online Copyright Infringement Liability Limitation Act modify the effects of MAI for independent service organizations, which are entities that provide post-warranty maintenance work on computers which they did not manufacture and who otherwise could be held liable for copyright infringement (like the defendant in MAI) simply by virtue of turning on a computer, which causes a temporary copy of the licensed operating system to be loaded into random access memory (RAM).
 See supra §§ 4.03, 4.04[5].

 4Perfect 10, Inc. v.
 CCBill LLC, 488 F.3d 1102, 1116 (9th Cir.), cert. denied, 522 U.S. 1062 (2007).

 517 U.S.C.A. § 512(a).

-requirements to be deemed a service provider applicable to section 512(a)6 and satisfy five conditions.
+section $512(a)^6$ and satisfy five conditions.